 \begin{thm}{Exercise} Prove that a convex polygon $A$ in $\RR^2$ with the subspace metric is a 2-dimensional polyhedral space.
 Moreover, show that for any triangulation of $A$ as in the definition of polyhedral space, the simplices of $A$ are Euclidean simplices. \end{thm}

-Two other important examples of polyhedral spaces for us will be a convex polyhedron in $\RR^3$, as well as the boundary of a convex polyhedron equipped with its induced length metric.
-In order to prove that these spaces are indeed polyhedral, one might triangulate these spaces by hands.
-Along the same lines one can also prove the following characterization of polyhedral spaces:
+Two other important examples of polyhedral spaces are a convex polyhedron in $\RR^3$ and the boundary of a convex polyhedron equipped with its induced length metric.
+In order to prove that these spaces are indeed polyhedral, one might triangulate these spaces by hand.
+Along the same lines, one can also prove the following characterization of polyhedral spaces:

-\begin{thm}{Theorem} A length space $P$ is a polyhedral space if it can be covered by finite number of subsets $M_1,\dots, M_n$ such that each $M_i$, as well as every intersection of a subcollection of $M_i$'s, is isometric to a convex polyhedron. \end{thm}
+\begin{thm}{Theorem} A length space $P$ is a polyhedral space if it can be covered by a finite number of subsets $M_1,\dots, M_n$ such that each $M_i$, as well as every intersection of a subcollection of $M_i$'s, is isometric to a convex polyhedron. \end{thm}

 \addtocontents{toc}{ \end{quote}}